C O G N I H A B

 “Although the world is full of suffering, it is also full of the overcoming of it” - Helen Keller

-According to The World Health Organization, more than 264 million people of all ages suffer from depression and anxiety disorder, making them a common mental disorder globally.
+According to The WHO, more than 264 million people of all ages suffer from depression and anxiety disorder, making them a common mental disorder globally.
 So much so, that depression and anxiety are some of the leading contributors to the overall global burden of diseases.

 Depression should not be confused with regular mood fluctuations or short-lived emotional breakdown because of multiple challenges in regular lives.
 Depression can be classified as a mood disorder.